Skip to content

 Anti-Pattern: Tests as Coverage Padding

-What it looks like: Test classes that create data, call methods, but never assert anything meaningful.
+What it looks like: Test classes create data and call methods but never assert anything meaningful.
 Tests exist solely to reach the 75% coverage threshold.

 Why it is bad: Tests do not catch bugs.
 Code passes all tests but fails in production.
-False sense of security.
-Coverage number is meaningless.
+The coverage number is meaningless.

 Fix: Require meaningful assertions in every test method.
 Review test quality during code review, not just coverage percentage.
 Set a team standard of 85%+ coverage with business-logic assertions.